Cyfrin/advanced-defi-2024/README.md

 Exercises and solutions are located in [foundry/test](./foundry/test)

-Tests are grouped by DeFi protocal.
+Tests are grouped by DeFi protocol.

 For each DeFi protocol there are `exercises` and `solutions` folder.